How To Help Your Older Teenager With Their Social Awkwardness

 If a parent has a child with social difficulties, there are some rough ways that can play out.
 In some cases the child clearly has challenges from a fairly early age, to the point where it seems appropriate for parents and the school to step in and try to help.
 There are many ways to help a younger child learn interpersonal skills: Direct teaching, social skills training groups, seeing a counselor to assess whether there are developmental differences in play, and so on.
 Any help they receive as an older teenager will be a continuation of the support they've been getting for years.

 Another scenario, the one that will likely apply to the majority of the parents reading this article, is when the child always came across as a bit quiet or different, but they seemed happy enough growing up.
-Maybe they didn't have friends over that often, or had unique hobbies, but they never seemed awkward enough that any flags were raised or any interventions were made.
-If they were seen as anything, it was as a late bloomer, someone who would come out of their shell in their own time.
-However, now that they're in that 16-19 age range, it's suddenly become clear that they're pretty behind their peers socially.
+Maybe they didn't have friends over that often or had non-mainstream hobbies, but they never seemed awkward enough that any flags were raised or any interventions were made.
+If they were seen as anything it was as a late bloomer, someone who would come out of their shell in their own time.
+However, now that they're in that 16-19 age range it's suddenly become clear that they're pretty behind their peers socially.
 Again, what can you do as a parent to help?

 First, don't feel you've failed as a parent because your child is awkward, or because you didn't step in earlier

 Parents want the best for their kids.
-They can also be prone to feeling guilty or blaming themselves if their children having a hard time of things.
+They can also be prone to feeling guilty or blaming themselves if their children are going through a tough time.
 If your son or daughter is having social problems don't be too hard on yourself.
-The fact is that some kids are just going to turn out shy and awkward, and there really isn't much anyone can do.
-It's just wired into their temperament and personality..
+The fact is that some kids are just going to turn out shy and awkward and there really isn't much anyone can do.
+It's just wired into their temperament and personality.

-Also, if you're the parent of an awkward older teenager, don't beat yourself up for not recognizing the problem earlier and intervening to try to mitigate the damage.
+Also, if you're the parent of an awkward older teenager, don't beat yourself up for not recognizing the problem earlier and intervening to try to limit the damage.
 As I said earlier, most likely when your kid was younger they didn't seem to have too many problems.
 Sure they may have always been a little hesitant or quirky, but not enough to set off any alarms.
-Also, sometimes a person's social awkwardness doesn't fully appear until they're older teenagers.
-They may have managed fine when they were in middle school and early high school, but then found they couldn't handle the social challenges that being a bit older brought with it.
+Also, sometimes a person's social awkwardness doesn't fully appear until they're in mid-to-late adolescence.
+They may have managed fine when they were in middle school and early high school then found they couldn't handle the social challenges that being a bit older brought with it.
 Traits and behaviors that served them fine in the past may suddenly not go over as well with more mature peers.

 Overall there's not a huge amount you can do.
 Your child's awkwardness is something they mostly have to work through on their own

 Secondly, when it comes to older teenagers you don't have a ton of ability to further influence their social development.
 They're almost adults.
 Soon they may be going off to college to live on their own.
-It's generally hard to get other people to change their ways, even if you believe you know what's best for them.
+It's generally hard to get other people to change, even if you believe you know what's best for them.
 With younger kids it's a different story.
-You still have the authority to enroll them in a social skills training group, or whatnot.
+You still have the authority to enroll them in a social skills training group or insist they see a counselor.
 A ten-year-old may not like it, but they still recognize their parents are allowed to make them go to things.
 If you try to do that with a 17-year-old they'll just push back at you.

 Your son or daughter needs to decide for themselves when they'll work on their social issues.
 It can be tough to have to sit back like this, but you have to let things play out on their own time.
 Often kids in high school aren't in a headspace where they're ready to make changes.
 When they get a bit older many of them start to feel differently.
 Here are some reasons why your teen may not be up for tackling their awkwardness: